biocorecrg/ELIXIR_containers_nextflow/docs/index.md

 ## Format

-2 full days, organized as follows:
+2 full days:
-* Day 1: containers
+* Day 1: Containers
   * Introduction to containers
     * History of containers
     * What are containers?
 Why to use them?